lcjj346/ML-Data-Validator/README.md

 **Tab: Validate Data**

 1. Upload a CSV file with data to validate
-2. Map columns to trained validators (supports multi-column validation)
+2. Map columns to trained validators (auto-detected where possible)
-3. Click "Validate Data"
+3. Click "Validate"
 4. View results:
    - **Green cells** = Valid
    - **Red cells** = Invalid with correction suggestions
    - **Orange cells** = Manually edited by you
    - Editable grid (click any cell to modify)
-5. Review correction suggestions for invalid cells
+5. Review per-column summary cards and correction suggestions
 6. Apply corrections individually or all at once
 7. Export validated results as CSV